 - Offering quality palliative and end-of-life care that addresses physical, psychological and spiritual needs to residents who are dying and their families;

 - Delivering effective and timely pain and symptom management by health care professionals who are knowledgeable in pain and symptom management to lessen pain and suffering.
-The goal is to alleviate pain and suffering while minimizing the potential side effects of medication.

 - Should a resident or family member of a resident of Salem Home inquire about the availability of MAiD, the Director of Resident Care Services of Salem Home will provide the individual with contact information relating to the MAiD team and/or Health Links-info Sante in a timely manner.